CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-UI-User-Guide/NetQ-Configuration-Management/Application-Management.md

 The TCA rules have three possible states:

 - **Active**: Rule is operating, delivering events.
 This would be the normal operating state.
 - **Suppressed**: Rule is disabled until a designated date and time.
-When that time occurs, the rule is automatically re-enabled.
+When that time occurs, the rule is automatically reenabled.
 This state is useful during troubleshooting or maintenance of a switch when you do not want erroneous events being generated.
-- **Disabled**: Rule is disabled until a user manually re-enables it.
-This state is useful when you are unclear when you want the rule to be re-enabled.
+- **Disabled**: Rule is disabled until a user manually reenables it.
+This state is useful when you are unclear when you want the rule to be reenabled.
 This is not the same as deleting the rule.

 #### Suppress a Rule